-Tensions over faculty control of the fruits of their scholarship have been slowly building since the 1980s, but they have also intensified since late 2011.
-There have long been differences of opinion over ownership of patentable inventions, but over the last two years an number of universities have categorically asserted that they own these products of faculty research.
-And there is increasing evidence of institutional interest in declaring ownership of faculty intellectual property subject to copyright as well.
-The most notable example of the latter is those universities that demand full ownership of online courses and other instructional materials, a trend that did not begin escalating until the 2012-13 academic year.
+Tensions over control of the fruits of faculty scholar-ship have been slowly building since the 1980s and have intensified over the last three years.
+There have long been differences of opinion over ownership of patentable inventions, but recently a number of universities have categorically asserted that they own the products of faculty research.
+And there is increasing institutional interest in declaring ownership of faculty intellectual property subject to copyright-most notably evident in demands that faculty members cede ownership of online courses and other instructional materials to their universities, a trend that began escalating in the 2012-13 academic year.

-We are issuing this report in the midst of these fundamental changes in the character of faculty rights and academic freedom.
-Our purpose is to put the dialog on intellectual property on a new foundation, one that leads to a principle-based restoration of faculty leadership in setting policy in this increasingly important area of university activity.
-Administration efforts to control the fruits of faculty scholarship augur a sea change in faculty employment conditions, one too often imposed without negotiation or consent.
-Indeed the underlying logic behind these developments is an administrative conviction that faculty are not independent scholars, teachers, and researchers, but rather employees no different from those working in for-profit corporations that exist for the benefit of investors.
+The AAUP is issuing this report in the midst of these fundamental changes in the character of faculty rights and academic freedom.
+Its purpose in doing so is to put the dialogue on intellectual property on a new path, one that leads to a principle-based restoration of faculty leadership in setting policy in this increasingly important area of university activity.
+Administrative efforts to control the fruits of faculty scholarship augur a sea change in faculty employment conditions, one too often imposed without negotiation or consent.
+Indeed, underlying these developments is an administrative conviction that faculty members are not independent scholars, teachers, and researchers but rather employees no different from those working in for-profit corporations that exist for the benefit of investors.

-The trends we address are moving targets.
+The topics addressed in this report are moving targets.
 New developments occur almost weekly.
 Thus, for example, in May 2013 the University of Pennsylvania issued a draft policy declaring that faculty members could not decide to design and offer an online course through an outside company without university permission.
-The draft policy makes it clear that Penn could refuse permission because it wants curtail potential competition with its own online offerings.
-Given such tends toward administration control of traditionally faculty-owned copyrighted work, one may note the same reasoning could apply to a faculty member expecting to issue a potentially profitable book with a commercial press, since a university could insist that its own press publish the book instead, or that the institution must negotiate the contract with the commercial press and take a share of the income for doing so.
-Penn's draft policy also makes it clear that it wouldn't matter if the faculty designed the course on his or her own time.
+The draft policy makes it clear that Penn could refuse permission because it wants to curtail potential competition with its own online offerings.
+The same reasoning could be applied to a faculty member expecting to issue a potentially profitable book with a commercial press, since a university could insist that its own press publish the book instead or that it must negotiate the contract with the commercial press and take a share of the income for doing so.
+Penn's draft policy also makes it clear that it wouldn't matter if the faculty member designed the course on his or her own time.
 The mere fact of employment now apparently trumps the deeply rooted expectation of faculty independence.

 This report begins with some basic definitions, then introduces the key issues at stake.
-A section summarizing the history of patentable and copyrightable IP university policies follows.
-Finally we offer 10 very specific principles that universities ought to include in handbooks or collective bargaining agreements to clarify IP policies.
+A section summarizing the history of university policies on patentable and copyrightable intellectual property follows.
+Finally, the report offers eleven very specific principles that ought to be included in handbooks or collective bargaining agreements to clarify intellectual property policies.

-Much of this report is adapted from Recommended Principles to Guide Academy-Industry Relationships, a book-length study that the AAUP Foundation will publish early in 2014; the book will be distributed by the University of Illinois Press.
+Much of this report is adapted from Recommended Principles to Guide Academy-Industry Relationships, a book-length study that the AAUP Foundation published in 2014.